Bioconductor/AnVIL/README.md

 from the underlying [YAML description][2]

-A couple of other alternatives have been investigated. [swagger-codegen][3] can parse the yaml to other languages, including R. However, the R implementation is not effective -- there are minor bugs in the translation (e.g., the variable `_labels` cannot be used in R), but also parsing the results model
+A couple of other alternatives have been investigated. [swagger-codegen][3a] (or its [online equivalent][3b]) can parse the yaml to other languages, including R. However, the R implementation is not effective -- there are minor bugs in the translation (e.g., the variable `_labels` cannot be used in R), but also parsing the results model fails:
-fails:

     > apiClient <- ApiClient$new(basePath = "https://leonardo.dev.anvilproject.org")
     > clusterApi <- ClusterApi$new(apiClient = apiClient)